fournip1/JPAFBOARD/README.md

 If you want to play a track, just double click on it.

-Of course you may edit a track or delete it, using the right-click contextual menu.
+Of course you may edit or delete a track, using the right-click contextual menu.

+> When editing a track, you can assign a set of keywords to it.
+The keywords should be as a coma separated list

 ### Player